 Simon also had a heart for the wider community of Coburg and helped open the church's eyes to finding ways of blessing the local community.
 The building of the playground and rotunder are examples of finding and meeting felt needs in our direct community.

 In 2014 John Betts accepted a call to the position of Senior Pastor.
 When so many people are looking for a 'seachange', John and his family have made a 'city-change' coming the Melbourne from NSW.

 The possibilities are amazing.
-The suburb of Coburg is changing, and there are plans for major shopping and residential developments right near the church.
+The suburb of Coburg is changing.
+There are plans for major shopping and residential developments right near the church.
 The sacrifice of the original church founders in building the church on its current site in spite of having no money at the time has proved to be a crucial decision.

 We are looking forward to getting more involved with the community as it grows in the next decade, and are very excited about the plans and possibilities God has for us that we don’t even know about yet !